Code of Conduct for Board Members and Senior Management

 The Board Members and the Senior Management team shall conduct the Company's business in an efficient and transparent manner and in meeting its obligations to shareholders and other stakeholders.

-The Board Members and the Senior Management team shall not be involved in any activity that would have any adverse effect on the objectives of the company or against the national interest.
-The corporate objectives to be pursued shall be to sustain the competitive edge of the company and not to indulge in any activity, which is detrimental to the society at large.
+The Board Members and the Senior Management team shall not be involved in any activity that would have any adverse effect on the objectives of the Company or against the national interest.
+The corporate objectives to be pursued shall be to sustain the competitive edge of the Company and not to indulge in any activity, which is detrimental to the society at large.
 The Board of Directors and Senior Management shall conduct themselves so as to meet the expectations of operational transparency to stakeholders while at the same time maintaining confidentiality of information in order to foster a culture of good decision-making.

 3. Quality Products and Services